 Crime in Zambia

 Most expats living in Zambia report feeling safe in their homes.
-Nevertheless, home burglaries do occur, particularly in the more affluent areas of Lusaka and other Zambian cities and towns.
+Nevertheless, home burglaries do occur.
 Expats should ensure that they have adequate home security, such as burglar bars on their windows.
 Hiring a security guard or contributing to a neighbourhood security fund can also add significantly to peace of mind.

-Crimes of opportunity such as pickpocketing and smash-and-grab thefts from stationary vehicles in traffic do occasionally occur.
+Crimes of opportunity such as pickpocketing and smash-and-grab thefts do occasionally occur.
 Car doors and windows should be locked when driving on congested roads.
 Walking around at night is not advisable, nor is driving at night.

 Political unrest in Zambia

 Zambia enjoys a stable political system and civil unrest is not common.
 Nevertheless, protests do occasionally take place.
-Recent protests have involved miners demanding higher wages and students demanding better conditions.
-Although the majority of protests are peaceful, some protests have resulted in violent clashes between protesters and the police.
+Although the majority of protests are peaceful, some have resulted in violent clashes between protesters and the police.
 Expats should avoid protests and political gatherings, particularly around election times.

 Food and water safety

 Although tap water in Lusaka may be potable, the quality of the water is not always consistent and is best avoided as a precaution.
-Tap water in mining areas has also sometimes been found to be contaminated.
-Outbreaks of water-borne diseases such as typhoid and cholera are also common in Zambia.
+Outside of major cities, water is less likely to be safe to drink.
+In these areas, it's best to boil water before using it.